PathMLP: Smooth Path Towards High-order Homophily: Introduction

-To alleviate the heterophilous problem while avoiding the aforementioned drawbacks, we propose a PathMLP method.
-Specifically, we first design a similarity-based path sampling strategy to obtain smooth paths with high-order homophily for target nodes.
-Then, the PathMLP model can encode path information through concatenation and transformation operations, and generate highly expressive node representations in heterophilous scenarios through adaptive message aggregation.
-We conduct extensive experiments on five homophilous datasets and fifth heterophilous datasets to evaluate our methods, and the results show that our methods achieves the best performance on 16 out of 20 datasets, verifying its effectiveness and superiority in alleviating the heterophily problem.
-Additionally, our method can obtain higher-order information through path sampling without relying on model stacking, effectively avoiding the over-smoothing problem.
-Meanwhile, in our framework, all feature extraction, propagation, aggregation, and transformation are implemented through MLP only, making PathMLP highly computationally efficient.
-Finally, our contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt] \item To the best of our knowledge, we are the first to propose a path sampling strategy based on feature similarity to obtain high-order information for alleviating heterophily problem. \item We implement a PathMLP model via MLP only, which can efficiently encode path features for node classification in heterophilous scenarios through adaptive message aggregation. \item Extensive experiments on 20 benchmarks verify the effectiveness and superiority of PathMLP in alleviating heterophily problems.
+To address the heterophily problem while alleviating the aforementioned limitations, we propose a PathMLP method.
+Specifically, we first design a similarity-based path sampling strategy to acquire smooth paths exhibiting high-order homophily for target nodes.
+Then, the PathMLP model can encode path information through transformation and concatenation operations, and generate highly expressive node representations in heterophilous scenarios through adaptive message aggregation.
+We conduct extensive experiments on 5 homophilous datasets and 15 heterophilous datasets to evaluate our methods, and the results demonstrate that our method achieves the best performance on 16 out of 20 datasets, verifying its effectiveness and superiority in alleviating the heterophily problem.
+Moreover, our method effectively captures higher-order information through path sampling without relying on model stacking, thus successfully circumventing the issue of over-smoothing.
+Furthermore, in our framework, all feature extraction, propagation, aggregation, and transformation are exclusively implemented using MLPs, thereby rendering PathMLP a lightweight and highly computationally efficient solution.
+Finally, our contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt] \item To the best of our knowledge, we are pioneering a novel path sampling strategy based on feature similarity to effectively address the heterophily problem by incorporating high-order information. \item We propose a PathMLP model that exclusively employs MLPs to efficiently encode path features through adaptive message aggregation for accurate node classification in heterogeneous scenarios. \item Extensive experiments on 20 benchmarks verify the effectiveness and superiority of PathMLP in alleviating heterophily problems.
 Meanwhile, PathMLP is not disturbed by the over-smoothing problem and has high computational efficiency. \end{itemize}